Smečno

 Smečno ([ˈsmɛtʃno]) is a town in Kladno District in the Central Bohemian Region of the Czech Republic.
-It has about 1,900 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+It has about 2,000 inhabitants.
+The historic town centre is well preserved and is protected as an urban monument zone.

+Etymology

+The name is derived from the Czech word smyk, i.e. 'skid'.
+There was probably a dreaded steep road where there was a risk of slipping.

 Geography

 Smečno is located about 6 km northwest of Kladno and 23 km northwest of Prague.
 The eastern part of the municipal territory with the built-up area lies in the Prague Plateau, the western part lies in the Džbán range.
 The highest point is at 425 m above sea level.

 History

 The first written mention of a fortress in Smečno is from 1252.
 In 1510, Smečno became a market town and in 1515 it became a town.

+Demographics

+Transport

+There are no railways or major roads running through the municipal territory.